AllstaRawR/FILFY/README.md

 #### Graphics

 * Community Shaders is used as a base, combined with the Skyrim Upscaler, allowing you to use DLSS, FSR, or XeSS.
 This allows you to use this modlist on a very large range of hardware.
 * DynDOLOD is generated, improving the distant visuals compared to vanilla.
   * BethINI is also included, so you can safely adjust your graphical settings as you desire.
+This is perfect for adjusting DynDOLOD distances.
 * 2K textures are shipped for almost everything included in the game.
 With the upscaler, this allows you to have decent performance with decent visuals at the same time.
 You can also download higher resolution versions of these if desired.
 * Base Object Swapper is used extensively, meaning that the diversity of things in the wild is increased.
 This is for both objects for for animals.
 There are 4 different colors of Horkers, if you feel the need to catch them all.

+#### User Interface

+* `Aura's Inventory Tweaks` ontop of `SkyUI` is the base of the menu system for this modlist.
+This also uses icons from `B.O.O.B.I.E.S.`, and the framework from `Inventory Interface Information Injector`.
+This means that no matter what menu you're in, the menu system actually makes sense.
+  * This is improved by `C.O.C.K.S.` category adjustments for crafting, as well as Komegaki's many different I4 mods.
+* Quick Loot RE is used

 #### "Cheating" Adjustments